-That she is the Legal Advertising Clerk of Yellowstone County News, a newspaper of general circulation published weekly in the town of Huntley, in the County of Yellowstone, State of Montana, and that the (5) folio Legal Notice of Public Hearing a true copy of which is hereto Included, was published in said newspaper on the following date(s): March 24, 2023; March 31, 2023; April 7, 2023 making in all (3) publication(s).
+That he is the Legal Advertising Clerk of Yellowstone County News, a newspaper of general circulation published weekly in the town of Huntley, in the County of Yellowstone, State of Montana, and that the (6) folio Legal, Notice of Public Hearing, a true copy of which is hereto Included, was published in said newspaper on the following dates:

+March 22, 2024; March 29, 2024; April 5, 2024; making in all (3) publication(s).

-On this 6th day of April 2023, before me, the undersigned, a Notary Public for the State of Montana, personally appeared Lorita Harper, known to me to be the person whose name is subscribed to the within instrument and acknowledged to me that she executed same.
+On this 4th day of April 2024, before me, the undersigned, a Notary Public for the State of Montana, personally appeared Jonathan McNiven, known to me to be the person whose name is subscribed to the within instrument and acknowledged to me that he executed same.